sanderdewitte/login-tester/README.md

 ## ⚠️ Notes

 - This does **not** change any passwords or system state.
 - This is for **local PAM authentication** only.
-It does not test SSH, LDAP, or other remote login systems.
+It does not test SSH, LDAP or other remote login systems.
-- Passwords are stored in plain text in the script, so use with care and only for trusted environments.
+- Passwords are stored in plain text in the input file, so use with care and only for trusted environments.

+## 🔐 Security

+- The real logins file is excluded from Git using .gitignore
+- Never commit sensitive credentials to the repository

+## 📁 Files

+- test_logins.exp – The main expect script
+- logins.sample – Sample credentials file
+- .gitignore – Excludes logins from version control

 ## 📄 License